0x-mahmoud-hussien/mahmoud-hussien/src/content/writeups/tryhackme/reports/tryhackme-Initial_Access_Pot.md

 cat /etc/systemd/system/kworker.service
 ```

 The service was named `kworker.service` — deliberately mimicking the legitimate Linux kernel worker process name (`kworker`) to deceive administrators.
+This is a **masquerading** technique (T1036.004) where the malware impersonates a built-in kernel thread.
 The malware binary was placed at:

 ```
 /usr/sbin/kworker